2B40

 UB40 tribute band.

-Both guys have been into UB40 since the early 80's
+The guys have been into UB40 since the early 80's

 when Signing Off was released and provide a true